StackExchange/dnscontrol/documentation/writing-providers.md

 authors (or even better, update [this document](https://github.com/StackExchange/dnscontrol/blob/master/documentation/writing-providers.md) yourself.)

+## NOTE: diff2

+We are in the process of changing how providers work.
+Sadly this document hasn't been fully updated yet.

+We are in the process of changing all providers from using `pkg/diff` to `pkg/diff2`.  diff2 is much easier to use as it does all the hard work for you.
+Providers are easier to write, there's less code for you to write, and fewer chances to make mistakes.

+New providers only need to implement diff2.
+Older providers are implemented both ways, with a flag (`--diff2`) enabling the newer code.
+Soon the new code will become the default, then the old code will be removed.

+The file `pkg/diff2/diff2.go` has instructions about how to use the new diff2 system.
+You can also do `grep diff2.By providers/*/*.go` to find providers that use the new system.

+Each DNS provider's API is different.
+Some update one DNS record at a time.
+Others, the only change they permit is to upload the entire zone even if only one record changed!
+Others are somewhere in between: all records at a label must be updated at once, or all records in a RecordSet (the label + rType).  diff2 provides functions for all of these situations:

+diff2.ByRecord() -- Updates are done one DNS record at a time.
+New records are added.
+Changes and deletes refer to an ID assigned to the record by the provider. diff2.ByLabel() -- Updates are done for an entire label.
+Adds and changes are done by sending one or more records that will appear at that label (i.e. www.example.com).
+Deletes delete all records at that label. diff2.ByRecordSet() -- Similar to ByLabel() but updates are done on the label+type level.
+If www.example.com has 2 A records and 2 MX records,

 ## Step 2: Pick a base provider

 Pick a similar provider as your base.
 Providers basically fall into three general categories:

+NOTE: diff2 changes this.
+For now, you can simply run `grep diff2.By providers/*/*.go` to see which providers use ByZone, ByLabel, ByRecord, ByRecordSet and pick a similar provider to copy from.

 * **zone:** The API requires you to upload the entire zone every time.
 (BIND, NAMECHEAP).
 * **incremental-record:** The API lets you add/change/delete individual DNS records.
 (CLOUDFLARE, DNSIMPLE, NAMEDOTCOM, GCLOUD, HEXONET)